osrf/mbari_wec/docs/docs/Tutorials/Simulation/SimulatorParameters.md

 For a simpler example, a batch file that iterates across a range of sea-states is used.
 As a concise example, the following file illustrates this, comments have been removed for brevity.

 ```
- duration: 300
+duration: 3
 seed: 42
 physics_rtf: 11
 physics_step: 0.01
 door_state: ['closed']
- scale_factor: 1.0
+scale_factor: [0.6, 1.0]
 battery_soc:  0.5
 IncidentWaveSpectrumType:
  - Bretschneider:
-      Hs: [2.0 4.0]
+     Hs: [2.0, 4.0]
-      Tp: [14.0 16.0]
+     Tp: [14.0, 16.0]
 ```

-To run this single-run example, create the above file in a new directory and name it "IrregularWaves.yaml", source the simulator installation directory, and start the simulation using the batch tool.
+To run this example, create the above file in a new directory and name it "IrregularWaves.yaml", source the simulator installation directory, and start the simulation using the batch tool.
+(Note that the run duration is very short for this example to allow it to complete quickly)

 ```
 $ mkdir FOO